Skip to main content

 Global Platform Secrets

-These are injected into all services (Frontend, Backend, Workers, Beat).
+These are injected into all services (Frontend, Backend, Workers).

 • Use Case: Database connection strings, Redis URLs, and core authentication secrets.